 When my son started, he was 11 so we bought him La Sportiva Unisex Tarantula.
-He worn it out within a year.
+He wore it out within a year.
 The second and third year we went through at least 2 more pairs within six months because his feet grew a few extra inches within months.
 My son also wore out his rubber much quicker because he dragged his feet against the rocks unconsciously.

-So as rule of thumb for kids, buy for them about a size bigger than their feet since they are constantly growing until they hit their peak growth.
+So as a rule of thumb for kids, buy for them about a size bigger than their feet since they are constantly growing until they hit their peak growth.
 Have them wear socks until they fill in their shoes.

 There are many aspects to consider when choosing climbing shoes.
-It is definitely a worth while investment if you plan to climb more often than once a month or several months.
+It is definitely a worthwhile investment if you plan to climb more often than once a month or several months.
 If you are looking to buy a pair of shoes, shop around and try them on first.
 Remember each brand is different from each other.
 You can buy the shoes at your climbing gym and support your local merchant or know the brand and size that fit you most and shop around online such as Amazon.com for climbing shoes.

-Until next article, climb on my friends.
+Until the next article, climb on my friends.